Description

 "You have $time remaining seconds"

--- as of 2025-04-15 the code colourization isn't detecting $time as an interpolated string
+-- as of 2025-04-15 the code colourization isn't detecting $time as an

 -- backtick is an alternative to double-quoted, because I love all my